I am a Sussex-based Systemic and Family Psychotherapist working with individuals, couples and families.

 Background

 I have embraced and trained in systemic psychotherapy following a career in health and well-being, education, special educational needs, participation and engagement, and diversity and equalities.
 I have worked extensively with young people, parents and communities, and also vulnerable individuals, and minority and marginalised groups.
 I’m committed to accessible, inclusive and fair services.
-I bring this to my therapeutic practice with children, adults, couples/relationships and families in the NHS CAMHS (Child and Adolescent Mental Health Services), The Rock Clinic Brighton and Hove, and private practice.
+I bring this to my therapeutic practice with individuals, couples/relationships and families.
+I have worked in the NHS CAMHS (Child and Adolescent Mental Health Services) and now focus on my private practice and working through The Rock Clinic in Brighton and Hove.

 Approach and Work